KisaragiEffective/encrypted/README.md

 4. see `DECRYPTED`

 ## how to join
-1. generate gpg key
+1. Generate GPG key
-2. submit PR with public key (basedir must be `$REPO_ROOT/keys/$GITHUB_USER_NAME/`.
+2. Submit PR with public key (basedir must be `$REPO_ROOT/keys/$GITHUB_USER_NAME/`.
 You can choose suitable filename.
+NOTE: `keys/@external` is reserved.
+It contains keys that belong to non-GitHub-user.